Spinach Pesto is an easy baby spinach pesto recipe that comes together in minutes with only 5 ingredients. You’ll never buy store bought pesto again!

 The best part about pesto sauces is you can pretty much use whatever you have — basil, arugula, kale, and yeah — spinach.
 The sky is pretty much the limit when it comes to what you can make a pesto with.

 See my post on How to Make Pesto Sauce to see all of my variations!

-This spinach pesto recipe is special to me because I created it during one of my practical exams in cooking school, which you can read about here.
+This spinach pesto recipe is special to me because I created it during one of my practical exams in cooking school.

 We were allowed to choose two types of produce from a wide variety and create a composed dish with them.
 I chose butternut squash (surprise!) and spinach.